Untamed (TV series): Production

-The series is produced by Warner Bros.
+Untamed is produced by Warner Bros.
 Television and studio-based John Wells Productions.
-It is written by Mark L. Smith and Elle Smith who are also co-showrunners and executive producers alongside Eric Bana, who also stars, John Wells and Erin Jontow via John Wells Productions, Todd Black and Tony Shaw for Escape Artists Entertainment, Steve Lee Jones for Bee Holder Productions, and Cliff Roberts for Syndicate Entertainment.
+It is written by Mark L. Smith and Elle Smith, who are also co-showrunners and executive producers alongside Eric Bana, who also stars, John Wells and Erin Jontow via John Wells Productions; Todd Black and Tony Shaw for Escape Artists Entertainment; Steve Lee Jones for Bee Holder Productions; and Cliff Roberts for Syndicate Entertainment.
 Sam Neill, Lily Santiago, Rosemarie DeWitt and Wilson Bethel joined the cast in June 2024.
 Filming for the series began in Vancouver, British Columbia in June 2024.
 Filming locations included Chip Kerr Park.

-On July 29, 2025, Netflix renewed the series for a second season.
+Originally pitched as a limited miniseries, on July 29, 2025, the series was renewed by Netflix for a second season.
+In February 2026, Shea Whigham, Moon Bloodgood, and Kekoa Kekumano joined cast in starring roles while Kelly Hu, Myra Molloy, Matthew Keoni Sato, Robbie Magasiva, Branscombe Richmond, Moronai Kanekoa, Joe Tippett, and Luciane Buchanan were cast in recurring capacities for the second season.

 Release

 Untamed premiered on July 17, 2025.

 Reception

 Viewership

 Untamed ranked first on Netflix's English-language TV list for the week of July 14 to 20, 2025, drawing 24.6 million views.
 For the second week in a row, the series was ranked first again on Netflix's English-language TV list from July 21 to 27, drawing 26.1 million views.